oroinc/documentation/book/functional_tests.rst

 Testing Controllers
 -------------------

-Check this test as an example:
+See this test as an example:

 .. code-block:: php